reuk/wayverb/docs_source/theory.md

 absorptions.
 With the absorption coefficient set to 1, it estimates a finite reverb time, even though a completely absorptive enclosure cannot reverberate.
 Secondly, the assumption that the sound field in the enclosure is perfectly diffuse is untrue in practice.
-At low frequencies (that is, below the Schroeder frequency) rooms behave modally, concentrating sound energy at specific points in the room.
+At low frequencies rooms behave modally, concentrating sound energy at specific points in the room.
 Under such circumstances, the sound field is clearly not diffuse, and so the Sabine equation is a poor predictor of reverb time at low frequencies.

 ### Computing Reverb Times from Measurements